-All exhibitors are bound by the Exhibitor Rental Agreement (available for download soon).
-This agreement must be signed and returned to WAA before an application is approved and the exhibit assigned.
-Dates are listed below and within the Agreement on the signature page.
-The Western Arts Alliance subscribes to the Ethical Guidelines of North American Performing Artist Managers and Agents (NAPAMA).
+All exhibitors are bound by the Exhibitor Rental Agreement.
+This agreement must be signed and returned to WAA before an exhibit space is officially assigned.
+Due dates are listed below and are also included within the Exhibitor Agreement on the signature page.
+Western Arts Alliance subscribes to the Ethical Guidelines of North American Performing Artist Managers and Agents (NAPAMA).
 By submitting an exhibit application, exhibitors agree to comply with the NAPAMA Guidelines.

 Exhibitor Agreement Return Deadline*

 - Rank 1: May 10

 - Rank 2: May 15